rlauer6/make-cpan-dist/README.md

 * Habit
 * Automation malleability
-* Familiarity with the tool chain
+* Familiarity with the toolchain
 * Standardization of my development process
 * Flexibility to add more automation with `make` as a project organically matures
 * Ubiquity of the toolchain